Mridangam is the most

 Rupakam, Misra Chaapu & Khanda Chaapu.
 When once the student is able to play Thani

-must.
-Tonal beauty, rhythmic control, energetic playing and aesthetic presentation are
+beauty, rhythmic control, energetic playing and aesthetic presentation are essential.
+Over

-important.
-The student intuitively acquires the sense of proportion in playing.
+a period of time the student should intuitively acquire the sense of proportion in

-The last stage is to accompany a music
+The final stage is to accompany a music

-concert as the mridangist.
-A lot of practise and understanding the dos &
+concert as the mridangam artiste.
+A lot of practice and understanding the dos &

-donts are essential to go through this stage.
+donts are prerequisites to go through this stage.
 Stage experience, tuning and

-maintenance of the Mridangam on and off the stage are of significance.
-More than anything
+maintenance of the Mridangam on and off the stage are also of significance.
+More than

-else, upholding the artistic tradition, Guru Bakthi, high thinking and a humble attitude
+anything else, upholding the artistic tradition, Guru Bhakthi, high thinking and a humble

-The National Arts Council has endorsed 10 special courses of alapana under
+The National Arts Council has endorsed several special courses of alapana under

 the Arts Education Programme (NAC-AEP) and they are offered to all schools, JCs and